branchang/bcs_spa16/README.md

 (The format seems to be portable so I created it on OS X.)

 ### Slide 18 (and onwards)
-Ignore the following warn messages from hadoop on OSX and Unix:
+Ignore the following warning message from hadoop on OSX and Unix:

     Unable to load native-hadoop library for your platform... using builtin-java classes where applicable

 ### Slide 31: Pyspark